 Encouragement to inner freedom

 At the end of this introduction I’d like to recommend the Phyllis Krystal Method.
 The inner work which is developed in according with this method shows an easy and sustainable option to break free from the influences you went through in your childhood.
 These early impressions are mostly completely unconscious, that’s why they still have a huge effect in our life, even after decades.

 Phyllis Krystal died in December 2016 at the merciful age of 102!
 Until she was 100 years old she held seminars, treatment sessions and teaches how to implement her simple method, to break free from everything which prevents us from living a happy life.
 The trick is to connect with the ”superior part in yourself”, you also can call this part the ”inner voice”, the ”higher consciousness” or the ”higher self”.

 Phyllis Krystal offers guidance in her books: “Cutting The Ties That Bind: Growing Up and Moving On”, “Let Go!”- The manual”) and the exercise book belonging to “Cutting The Ties That Bind Workbook”.
-In her last years Phyllis published a new edition of her Workbook, a new Mini-Book as short introduction and new designed Symbol Card Sets in different sizes available on the website of the new established Phyllis Krystal Foundation.
+In her last years Phyllis published a new edition of her Workbook, a new Mini-Book as short introduction and new designed Symbol Card Sets in different sizes available on the website of the Phyllis Krystal Foundation.